Interim Relief, Including Emergency Arbitrators in Construction Arbitration

 Courts may be powerful in compelling enforcement of interim orders or binding and compelling third parties (to the arbitration agreement) to comply with its order.
 A court will have broader powers and court fees are likely to be lower than fees payable to an arbitral tribunal or emergency arbitrator.
 However, a court will not be seized with the determination of the dispute as this will be a matter for the arbitral tribunal and thus may be reluctant to act.
 Moreover, proceedings are likely to be public and in accordance with a fixed procedure, not the procedure chosen by the parties.
 Finally, the appointed judge may not be familiar with the underlying trade context as chosen arbitrators might be, and this may require parties to engage in more detailed explanations of the underlying issues and how a prima facie case is shown to exist.

-Philip Norman is a partner and Leanie van de Merwe is an associate at Covington & Burling LLP.
+Philip Norman is a partner at Clyde & Co LLP and Leanie van de Merwe is an associate at Covington & Burling LLP.
+The information in this chapter was accurate as at September 2019.

 See Article 1468 of French Decree No. 2011-48, incorporated into the Code of Civil Procedure.